 Mercury at Abbey Field

-Mercury at Abbey Field is a pop-up performance venue in the heart of Colchester that will house a range of performances whilst redevelopment work continues on the main building.
-This stunning fully heated, undercover, temporary theatre will open in Autumn 2019 - we hope to let you know more about our exciting programme very soon!
+Mercury at Abbey Field was a pop-up performance venue in the heart of Colchester that housed a range of performances whilst redevelopment work continued on the main building.
+This stunning fully heated, undercover, temporary theatre will was open September 2019 to January 2020, offering a varied programme of top-notch comedians, toe-tapping music, misbehaving puppets and culminating in our sparkling annual pantomime!

 Mercury at Abbey Field is a state of the art pop-up theatre that will house a limited season of shows during Autumn 2019 whilst the capital redevelopment of the Mercury’s current building takes place.

-This temporary space will include an increased seating capacity of over 800 seats, it will be completely undercover and fully heated with full bar, kiosks, toilets and onsite parking available to pre-book.
+This temporary theatre has seating for over 800 seats, is completely undercover and fully heated with full bar, kiosks, toilets and onsite parking available to pre-book.

-Our pop-up theatre is situated on Abbey Field and is accessible from Circular Road East Lower (CO2 7SZ).
-For further information on how to get to the site please see our FAQs below.
+Our pop-up theatre is situated on Abbey Field and is accessible from Circular Road East Lower.
+For sat nav users, please enter the destination ‘St John’s Green Primary School’ and use the postcode CO2 7SZ

-The entrance to the venue will be on Circular Road East Lower, it is just a 15-20 minute walk away from the town centre.
+The pedestrian entrance to the theatre is on Circular Road East Lower, it is just a 15-20 minute walk from the centre of Colchester.

-There are several bike stands at the Mercury at Abbey Field.
+There are several bike stands at Mercury at Abbey Field.
+We recommend approaching via Napier Road, and using the pedestrian entrance.
 You can download the Colchester Cycle map from the Cycle Colchester website, where you can also find useful information to help and support cyclists.
 There are numerous off-road cycle paths around the area.
 You can also hire bikes from Colchester station.

-There is a Colchester Borough Council run car park on Sheepen Road which can accommodate coaches.
-This car park costs £5.50 for up to 6 hours (prices may change) – please see details on their website http://www.colchester.gov.uk/article/13035/Sheepen-Road-Lorry-Park
+Please make sure coach drivers aware that this is a drop-off point only and coaches will need to park elsewhere.
+We can advise that there is a Colchester Borough Council run car park on Sheepen Road that accommodates coaches.
+This car park costs £5.50 for up to 6 hours (prices may change) http://www.colchester.gov.uk/article/13035/Sheepen-Road-Lorry-Park

 Where can I buy tickets?